Frequently Asked Questions

 Will these projects actually happen?

-According to the Agoura Hills Director of Development, that’s the plan & unfortunately, once these sites have been included in the city’s new housing plan, there are fast track options for developers.
+According to the Agoura Hills Director of Development, that’s the plan & unfortunately, once these sites have been included in the city’s new housing plan, there are fast track options for developers, in which the public has no say.

 Check out the last video clip, under our site’s news section, “Will these projects actually happen?”